kyma-project/kyma/components/function-controller/design/internal_registry_garbage_collection.md

 ### Function image garbage collection
 For this phase, a simple command line tool will perform the following steps:

-- Identify existing functions running on the cluster.
+- Identify existing Functions running on the cluster.
 - Identify current images used by those functions' runtimes.
 - List all tags for the used images.
 - Identify unused tags and use the Registry API to delete them